Share in total employment: direct, indirect and induced effects 2019.

 - Every tenth employee worldwide works in the travel and tourism industry.

-The positive effects of tourism can be seen in industrialised nations as well as in emerging and developing countries: In Germany, tourism is a fundamental component of the national economy.
-Before the corona crisis, it generated a gross value added of more than 105 billion euros and provided jobs for three million people.
+The positive effects of tourism can be seen in industrialised nations as well as in emerging and developing countries.
+In Germany, tourism is a fundamental component of the national economy and in 2022 almost reached pre-Covid figures: in 2022, travel expenditure by Germans doubled to 58.6 billion euros compared to the previous year.
+At the same time, tourism provides jobs for about three million people – that is almost seven percent of all employed persons in Germany.